apollographql/apollo-server/packages/apollo-server-cloud-function/README.md

 #### 1. Write the API handlers

-In a file named `graphql.js`, place the following code:
+First, create a `package.json` file and include `apollo-server-cloud-function` in your dependencies.
+Then in a file named `index.js`, place the following code:

 ```js
 const { ApolloServer, gql } = require('apollo-server-cloud-function');